 Synchronous communication requires all participants to be present on the same platform to exchange information.
 Examples of synchronous communication include phone calls, Zoom meetings, in-person meetings, or simply stopping by a colleague’s desk for a chat.

 Asynchronous communication, meanwhile, is essentially sending a message without expecting to receive an immediate response.
 It does not require all parties to be present to share information.
 Many of the modes of communication we use in both our personal and working lives are asynchronous — emails, instant messages, texts, and voicemail, for example.
+When adapting a working from home psychology, it makes sense that, when teams are dispersed and have different schedules, asynchronous communication can be a way forward.

 How asynchronous communication can help battle burnout